 The Investment Partnership does not maintain a website, so we do not make electronic access to our reports filed with the Securities and Exchange Commission (SEC) available on or through a website.
 The Investment Partnership will, however, provide paper copies of these filings, free of charge, to anyone so requesting.
 Included in the Investment Partnership's annual reports on Form 10-K and quarterly reports on Form 10-Q are the certifications of the Managing Partners' chief executive officer and chief financial officer that are required by applicable laws and regulations.
 Any requests for copies of documents filed with the SEC should be made by mail to Apache Offshore Investment Partnership, 2000 Post Oak Blvd., Houston, Texas 77056, Attention: David Higgins, or by telephone at 713-296-6690.
+Reports filed with the SEC are also made available on its website at www.sec.gov.

 The Investing Partners purchased Units of Partnership Interests (Units) in the Investment Partnership at \$150,000 per Unit, with five percent down and the balance in payments as called by the Investment Partnership.
-As of December 31, 2006, a total of \$85,000 had been called for each Unit.
+As of December 31, 2007, a total of \$85,000 had been called for each Unit.
 In 1989, the Investment Partnership determined that the full \$150,000 per Unit was not needed, fixed the total calls at \$85,000 per Unit, and released the Investing Partners from liability for future calls.
 The Investment Partnership invested, and will continue to invest, its entire capital in the Limited Partnership.
 As used hereafter, the term "Partnership" refers to either the Investment Partnership or the Limited Partnership, as the case may be.